 Optical fibre cable manufacturing in India

-Telecom industry is the primary user of optical fiber technology.
-The increasing need for 24X7 high speed connectivity and increase in data traffic due to services such as voice, messaging, emails, downloads, and video streaming.
+The Telecom industry is the primary user of optical fiber technology.
+The increasing need for 24X7 high-speed connectivity and an increase in data traffic due to services such as voice, messaging emails, downloads, and video streaming.

-STL is the world’s leading provider for fibre optic and Optical fibre cable solutions.
-Our optic fibre solutions cater to all your requirements serving a wide range of applications.
+STL is the world’s leading provider of fibre optic and Optical fibre cable solutions.
+Our fiber optic solutions cater to all your requirements serving a wide range of applications.
 Our lower bend loss optical fibre is best suited for your network enabling high network performance and significantly lower installation costs.
-We offer range of 250um and 200um bend Insensitive Single Mode Fibre and Non-Zero Dispersion Shifted Single Mode Fibre (NZDSF) solutions suitable for 5G and FTTx application
+We offer a range of 250um and 200um bend Insensitive Single Mode Fibre and Non-Zero Dispersion Shifted Single Mode Fibre (NZDSF) solutions suitable for 5G and FTTx application

-What are different types of fiber optic cables
+What are the different types of fiber optic cables?

 The optical fibre cable is classified based on 3 factors – the refractive index, materials used, and mode of propagation of light.